AVSystem/developer-zone/docs/Use cases/Air_quality_simulators_use_case.md

 - An active Azure subscription.
 - An active Coiote DM account.
+- An active Microsoft Power BI account.
+- An OpenWeatherMap account with a free API token.

 ## Creating and configuring an Azure IoT hub and storage account